DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Use Datawrapper to create point and symbol point
   <!-- - TODO update for CLJ non-zoomed map -->
 - Review Build 3 compiled data for assigned properties
+- No quiz due this Sunday Oct 13th

 ### Mon Oct 14
 No class - Trinity Days